Home » Cakes & Pies » Pineapple Upside Down Cake

 Pineapple Upside Down Cake

 What is pineapple upside down cake?
 It’s a cake that begins with pineapple slices on the bottom of the baking pan.
-Embellished with maraschino cherries and often pecan halves, it’s smothered with a butter and brown sugar sauce.
-After pouring the batter on top, it’s baked and cooled, then flipped over for serving, hence the name.
-This homemade cake was one of our family’s special birthday traditions as it was my brothers pick every single year for his birthday dessert.
+Embellished with maraschino cherries and often pecan halves, it’s smothered with a buttery brown sugar sauce.
+After pouring the batter on top this cake is baked and cooled, then flipped over for serving, hence the name.
+How to make Pineapple Upside Down Cake in a sheet pan: (Scroll down for full printable recipe.)

 Pineapple Upside Down Cake